johannjacobsohn/Mensa-Hamburg-App/readme.md

 Mensa Hamburg App
 =================

-The Mensa Hamburg App is a _multiplattform_ app that deliveres formated mensa menu information to the courious and hungry.
+The Mensa Hamburg App is a _multiplatform_ app that delivers formatted mensa menu information to the curious and hungry.

-At the moment it displays exclusivly the mensa plans of the Studentenwerk Hamburg, but that may change in the future.
+At the moment it displays exclusively the mensa plans of the Studentenwerk Hamburg, but that may change in the future.

 The Mensa Hamburg App aims

-- to be as plattform agnostic as possible; to be available on as many plattforms available as possible
+- to be as platform agnostic as possible; to be available on as many platforms available as possible
 - to be as user friendly as possible,
 - to provide the fastest user experience, not just in terms of application performance, but in terms of how fast a user can get the desired information

 There are three major version available at the moment: a general _phone version_, which supports any kind of small screen device or application and a